How to Clean Cat Pee From Carpet | Eliminate Urine Odor

 Whichever item or surface you are cleaning in the home, we always recommend the following steps:

-- Find all the urine stains in a dark room with a UV light, such as Simple Solutions Urine Detector, and outline them with chalk or Painter's Tape, which can be removed without causing damage.
+- Find all the urine stains in a dark room with a UV light, such as Simple Solution Urine Detector, and outline them with chalk or Painter's Tape, which can be removed without causing damage.
 Urine glows best under a UV light once it has dried and should fluoresce yellow or yellow-green.

 - If your cat has just urinated, always blot up as much fresh urine as possible with paper towels.